Q: What is IAVA?

 Q: Why do you want to change the VA motto?

 Recognizing women veterans is our top priority.
 We need to take this cultural problem head on, and it needs to start with the tone that’s set at the VA itself.
 We can swiftly show every woman who has worn a uniform that we honor her as much as the man standing in formation next to her by replacing the VA’s motto.
 If women aren’t recognized by the guidepost of the VA, they will not truly recognized for their service in the eyes of all Americans.
+For more on why changing the VA motto matters, see the letter IAVA sent to VA Secretary Shulkin here.

 Q: What is the Deborah Sampson Act?